United Internet AG: Release of a capital market information | MarketScreener

 to commercial practice)

-The overall volume of the shares bought back by United Internet AG on 16 August 2019 is 74,866 shares.
+Therefore, the overall volume of the shares bought back by United Internet AG through the share buyback program since August 16, 2019 is 439,866 shares.

 Further information pursuant to Art.
 5 sec.
 1 b) and sec.
 3 of the Regulation (EU) No 596/2014 in conjunction with Art.
 2 sec.
 2 and sec.
 3 of the Commission Delegated Regulation (EU) No 2016/1052 is available online via https://www.united-internet.de/en/investor-relations/share/share-buyback.html.